flippercloud/flipper/docs/Optimization.md

     config.middleware.use Flipper::Middleware::Memoizer,
       preload: [:stats, :search, :some_feature]
     ```
 * **`:preload_all`** - A Boolean value (default: false) of whether or not all features should be preloaded.
-Using this results in a `preload` call with the result of `Adapter#features`.
+Using this results in a `preload_all` call with the result of `Adapter#get_all`.
 Any subsequent feature checks will be memoized and perform no network calls.
-I wouldn't recommend using this unless you have few features (< 30?) and nearly all of them are used on every request.
+I wouldn't recommend using this unless you have few features (< 100?) and nearly all of them are used on every request.
     ```ruby
     config.middleware.use Flipper::Middleware::Memoizer,
       preload_all: true